manandharsudhir/table_calendar/README.md

 *The complete example is available [here](https://github.com/aleksanderwozniak/table_calendar/blob/master/example/lib/pages/events_example.dart).*

 You can supply custom events to **TableCalendar** widget.
-To do so, use `eventLoader` property - you will be given a `DateTime` object, to which you need to assign a list of events.
+To do so, use `eventLoader` property - you will be given a `NepaliDateTime ` object, to which you need to assign a list of events.

 ```dart
 eventLoader: (day) {